UtrechtUniversity/DrRods/README.md

 ```

 The DrRods tools use a configuration file *database.ini* to locate
-information neede to access the iRODS ICAT database.
+information needed to access the iRODS ICAT database.
 This file must be created by the user in the directory *src*, where the
 DrRods tools are located.

 The program *setup.py* extract the connectivity details from
-the iRODS server configuration and creates the *database.ini* file for you.
+the iRODS server configuration file */etc/irods/server_config.json*
+and creates the *database.ini* file for you.

-Create *databse.ini* file using setup.py:
+Create *database.ini* file using setup.py:
 ```
 cd DrRods/src
 python3 setup.py